 Check the Connections Between the PS4 and the Monitor

-Video errors are very common cause of the PS4 Black Screen of Death.
+Video errors are a very common cause of the PS4 Black Screen of Death.
 No video output means a black screen, no matter what the specific problem might be.

 Next, re-check the physical connection and make sure both ends of the video signal cable are connected correctly.
-Make sure that both ends of your HDMI cable is firmly seated and that the cord is undamaged.
+Make sure that both ends of your HDMI cable are firmly seated and that the cord is undamaged.
 Disconnect the video signal cable from both, reconnect it again, and press the PS button in the controller to see if the display wakes up.

 The PS4 Graphics Card (GPU) Might Be Defective